pts/movemetafs/README.txt

    middle of the filename.
 -- Uses UTF-8 for tag names and descriptions.
 -- Filenames in search results are automatically made unique when necessary.
+-- Following the Unix filesystem design, files with multiple hard links share a commond description and a common set of tags.
+If tags or the description are changed on one name, the changes also apply to other names, too.

 Current limitations: